threefoldfoundation/www_threefold_io/content/blog/3_step_rollout/index.md

 </br>

-While ThreeFold’s community-driven open-source cloud has been live for years, this new Kubernetes-based solution marks a major evolution: simplified, commercial-ready, and purpose-built to host the next generation of autonomous agents.
+While ThreeFold’s community-driven open-source cloud has been live for years with [builders already commercializing its resources](/blog/tf-decentralized-cloud-new/), this new Kubernetes-based solution marks a major evolution: simplified, commercial-ready, and purpose-built to host the next generation of autonomous agents.
 It’s the necessary foundation for the sovereign agentic cloud.

 <br/>